jbrooksuk/Sublime-Pebble/README.md

 This is a work in progress, so there isn't much going on yet, but it will be improved upon!

+# Contributing

+Feel free to contribute!
+There is a lot left to do, commands to add, things to make better.
+The only thing I ask is that you stick to the styles and standards already used.

+# What is this?

 ## Compatibility
 Sublime Pebble is currently compatible with `V2.7` of the SDK.